 Governors' policy is to apply reserves generated to benefit the education of the students and the environment in which we operate.
-Some investment in building conditions and facilities will become more pressing over the next few years and there is ambition to build up and allocate some reserves to this end.
+Some investment in building conditions and facilities has been undertaken this year including refurbishment of the Refectory, science laboratories, reception and some corridor areas.

-In addition to this objective, it has been noted that maintaining reserves of around £250,000 is a target of the trust.
+In addition to this objective, Governors recognise the importance of building and maintaining reserves of around £250,000 and this is a target of the trust.
 These reserves would be to cover the impact of sudden or unforeseen expenditure that may come up throughout the year.
-The current energy market prices are a good example of this.
+The current energy market prices are still high by historic standards and general inflationary pressures remain.

-At the balance sheet date, the charitable Company had free reserves of £289,611 (2021: £241,005) and restricted reserves of £33,041 (2021: £37,682).
+At the balance sheet date, the charitable Company had free reserves of £332,602 (2022: £289,611) and restricted reserves of £6,901 (2022: £33,041).

-At the year end the pension deficit was £1,156,000 (2021: £5,432,000); this amount has been guaranteed by the Department for Education.
+At the year end the pension deficit was £100,000 (2022: £1,156,000); this amount has been guaranteed by the Department for Education.